roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "I would have taken you in the front yard and around the block," Harris said, watching his pet crawl obediently behind him, "but I can't risk being seen with you like this.
 We'll have to keep our public appearances to a minimum and they must always appear to be perfectly normal administrator-student interaction.
 Understand?"

  "Arf!"
 Cori yelped.
 Already this was a change of pace.
 She was used to being shown off as much as possible.
 She had no doubt Harris wished to do the same - - all men seemed to like that -- but she understood why he couldn't.
 She found herself a bit disappointed that she wouldn't be prancing around for him in public, displaying herself as his trophy.
 Of course, she knew Ty would still do that when time permitted.
 She wondered what the other administrators from the university Harris had spoken of would do with her.
 Discretion would be key for them too.
 Plus, Harris had said he wanted her to appear and act like a regular student.
 Yes, this was going to be different indeed.
 Well, she'd have time to get used to it, with a few months working a regular job in a real office where sex played no role.
 She was both anxious and nervous to see how it would go.
 She always felt like she was smart enough to do the job, but now she was going to be walking on the high-wire without her safety net -- her body.
 Could she really hold up in a professional setting using nothing more than her brains and intuition and personality?
-Report_Story #5